-This Children's Version complements the core Place Standard tool and is recommended for ages 6 -12 (or younger, if parents / carers or experienced facilitators are involved).
+This Children's Version complements the core Place Standard tool and the Young People's version and is recommended for ages 6 -12 (or younger, if parents / carers or experienced facilitators are involved).
+This is an approximate age guide so use your professional judgement or draw on the expertise of others who know your target audience to help children select the version most appropriate to their needs.